LiamAChapman/letter-count/README.md

 ##Java Implementation
 The program makes use of Java.

-To run LetterCount, navigate via the command line to the directory holding the class.
+To run the program, navigate via the command line to the directory holding the class.

 Using the command:
 `java LetterCount [filename.txt]`